dwkwan/Product_Hunt_Clone/README.md

 To use the site, visit bit.ly/productpunt.
 To install it, simply clone this repository.
 You can start the app by running `python manage.py runserver` within the project root directory.
 Please refer to `requirements.txt` for dependencies.

+## Features

+### **Sign Up / Login / Logout**

+A user may sign up for an account.
+Upon logging in, they may submit products to be put on the web site and upvote products that other users have submitted.
+In addition, a user may logout.

+### **Product Details**

+A user may select a product from the homepage to view details about it including who submitted it ("Hunted By"), the date it was submitted, and a brief description of the product.

+### **Product Submission**

+A logged-in user can visit the "Create" page to submit a product by providing the necessary details (shown below).

+### **Product Upvoting**

+A logged-in user can upvote a product from the homepage or when viewing the details for a product.

+## Future

+Beyond this basic clone, I would like to add additional features that are part of the actual Product Hunt web application including enabling product reviews and displaying product related to the one currently being viewed.
+Please let me know if you have any feedback.

+## Attributions

+Shout-out to [Nick Walter](https://www.udemy.com/user/nicholaswalter2/) for guiding me in creating this web application.